-Why Do Car Dealer Reviews Matter for Local SEO?
+Why Does Car Dealership Review Management Matter for Local SEO?

 When a potential buyer searches for car dealerships near them, search engines like Google pull in signals from various sources to determine which businesses show up in search results.
 These signals include the quantity, quality, and recency of reviews.
 In fact, reviews are one of the top ranking factors for local search!